Quantum resolution limit of long-baseline imaging using distributed entanglement: Decoding

 This means that if we perform $X$ basis measurements on all the qubits of the ancilla Bell states, we will obtain even parity results $\left|+_{C_{ki}} +_{D_{ki}}\right\rangle$ or $\left|-_{C_{ki}} -_{D_{ki}}\right\rangle$ for all the unflipped Bell pairs and odd parity results $\left|+_{C_{ki}} -_{D_{ki}}\right\rangle$ or $\left|-_{C_{ki}} +_{D_{ki}}\right\rangle$ for the Bell pairs flipped by the CZ operations.
 This way, an $X$ basis measurement will tell us which memory qubits have the excitations.
 It will reveal the time bin in which the photon arrived, and also serve as a projective measurement for determining its spatial mode.
 This will collapse the sum over the spatial modes in state \eqref{abcd}, giving us the resulting state of the memory qubits

 with corresponding probabilities (conditional upon there being an incoming photon)

 Having found the spatial mode, the remaining task is to determine if the photon is in the symmetric or anti-symmetric combination of mode $q$ collected at the two sites.
-Now, the memory qubits corresponding to the unflipped Bell states Now, the memory qubits corresponding to the unflipped Bell states (i.e. the ones found to have even parity) are all in $\left|0\right\rangle$.
+Now, the memory qubits corresponding to the unflipped Bell states (i.e., the ones found to have even parity) are all in $\left|0\right\rangle$.
 These contain no useful information and we can drop them going forward.
 This leaves only the memory qubits corresponding to the Bell pairs found to be in $|\phi^-\rangle$ (i.e. the ones for which we obtained odd parity results).
 Let $N_m\in\{1,...,\overline{M}\}$ be the number of such Bell pairs found to have flipped into $\left| \phi^- \right\rangle$ after the CZ gates step for a given time bin $m$ in which the photon arrived.
 We can now define subsystems $E$ and $F$ containing only the $2N_m$ remaining memory qubits, and we adopt the labeling $\gamma\in\{E,F\}$ for these new systems.
 Then we construct the reduced state consisting of $2N_m$ entangled qubits, and this has the form

 where

 with new kets defined as

 and